KrantiSriK/hello-world/README.md

 Hey you!

-I'm Kranti. just learning how to commit changes to my branch!
+I'm Kranti. just learning how to commit changes in my branch!